MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ::: moniker range="azure-devops"

 - You create a project within an organization.
-If you haven't created an organization yet, do that now.
-See [Quickstart: Sign up, sign in to Azure DevOps](../../user-guide/sign-up-invite-teammates.md), which also creates a project.
+If you haven't created an organization yet, create one by following the instructions in [Sign up, sign in to Azure DevOps](../../user-guide/sign-up-invite-teammates.md), which also creates a project.
 Or see [Quickstart: Create an organization or project collection](../accounts/create-organization.md).
 - You must be a member of the Project Collection Administrators group or have the **Create new projects** permission set to **Allow**.
 If you're the Organization Owner, you're automatically added to the Project Collection Administrators group.
 If you aren't a member, get added now.
 For more information, see [Set permissions at the project- or collection-level](../security/set-project-collection-level-permissions.md).

 ::: moniker-end